Unitary and Open Scattering Quantum Walks on Graphs

-\begin{rem} i) The composition $T C$ is the prototypical Coined QW on $\Z^d$.\\ ii) Other choices of the permutation $\theta$, besides the identity permutation, may lead $F_\theta$ to be reduced by infinitely many finite dimensional subspaces and to be pure point spectrum. \end{rem}
+\begin{rem} i) The composition $T C$ is the prototypical Coined QW on $\Z^d$.\\ ii) Other choices {than \eqref{chothet} for} the permutation $\theta$, besides the identity permutation, may lead $F_\theta$ to be reduced by infinitely many finite dimensional subspaces and to be pure point spectrum. \end{rem}

 Similar considerations, which we don't make explicit here, show that the Coined QWs on the $d-$regular tree, studied in \cite{HJ, JMa, T} for example, are also special cases of SQWs.